 Instructions

-- To make the herbed crumbs: Mix the panko and butter together in asmall bowl, being sure that the panko is coated with the butter.
+- To make the herbed crumbs: Combine the panko and melted butter in a small bowl until the panko is evenly coated with the butter.
 Stir in the Gruyère and herbs.
-Season to taste with salt and pepper.
-Set the crumbs aside.
+Set aside until ready to use.

 Notes